St. Albert Ward 1 Boundary FAQs

 We would encourage you to register with the newly designated school.
-However, the District has open boundaries and families can attend other schools, if space permits and you can provide transportation.
+However, the Division has open boundaries and families can attend other schools, if space permits and you can provide transportation.

 When will we know what bus fees will be for this year?
 How much will they increase?

 Bus fees are being reviewed and more information should be available by mid-May.
-The District surveyed families seeking feedback on bus fee increases as part of the review process.
+The Division surveyed families seeking feedback on bus fee increases as part of the review process.